Student Article Competition 2022

 Social work students in Canadian universities are invited and encouraged to enter article-length papers in the competition sponsored by the Canadian Social Work Review (maximum one paper per student).
-Winning papers will be selected through anonymous review for publication in an upcoming issue of the journal.
+Winning papers will be selected for publication in an upcoming issue of the journal through anonymous peer review, completed by the editorial board members.
 Papers submitted may be in either English or French and should be between 4,500 and 6,000 words in length.
 Papers must be authored by students currently enrolled in a Canadian social work program or recent graduates (within four months of deadline date).
 Doctoral students are especially encouraged to participate, as well as students enrolled in BSW and MSW programs.
 Please consult the competition guidelines for additional information.
-Deadline for the competition is May 27, 2021.
+Deadline for the competition is May 30, 2022.

 We are soliciting papers that meet the mission statement of the CSWR:

 - Papers should challenge or enrich existing knowledge and advance social work scholarship, practice, or education.
 To be considered, topics must include specific implications for social work.

 - Papers should be based on original research and/or should develop a critical analysis of the selected topic.

 - Submissions must conform to the style and content of an academic article and must be more than excerpts of a thesis or a manuscript prepared for other purposes.